Paul Siple: Career

 Siple was involved with the United States Antarctic Service Expedition of 1939–1941, which would have been the third Byrd expedition.
 He served during Operation Highjump, (also known as the United States Navy Antarctic Developments Program 1946–1947), developed cold weather gear for the Korean War, and Operation Deep Freeze I in 1955–1956.
 He was the inaugural scientific leader at the U.S. Amundsen–Scott South Pole Station 1956–1957, during the International Geophysical Year.
 This activity is covered in his fourth book, 90 Degrees South.

 From 1963 to 1966 he served as the first U.S. science attaché to Australia and New Zealand, where he had a stroke in 1966 and returned to the United States.

 Death

 He died on November 25, 1968, at the Army Research Center in Arlington, Virginia.

 Legacy

-Antarctic features Siple Coast, Siple Island, Mount Siple, Siple Ridge Siple camp site at BSA Camp Williams Hinds and Siple Station were named in his honor.
+Antarctic features Siple Coast, Siple Island, Mount Siple, Siple Ridge, and Siple Station were named in his honor, as well as Siple camp site at BSA Camp William Hinds.

 Siple is noteworthy because he is one of a very few individuals to participate in all five of the Antarctic expeditions conducted by Richard E. Byrd.